 - 1. To exercise the executive functions set out below in relation to the Housing Revenue Account and Strategic Housing Services. - 2.
-To oversee the Council's affordable housing development programme and to ensure the programme achieves appropriate levels of quality and quantity of housing within the policy and budget framework approved by Council.
+To oversee the Council's affordable housing development programme and to ensure the programme achieves appropriate levels of quality quantity of housing within the policy and budget framework approved and Council. by prior report